Easy Roasted Cinnamon Almonds – These cinnamon sugar almonds are a sweet, crunchy treat that’s perfect for sharing or gifting!

 - Coat The Almonds.
 Add almonds to the frothy egg white mixture and stir to coat.
 Sprinkle with cinnamon-sugar mixture and stir again, until all almonds are well coated.

 - Bake The Almonds.
-Spread the cinnamon sugar almonds out into an even layer on your prepared baking sheet.
+Spread the cinnamon sugar almonds out into a single layer on your prepared baking sheet.
 Roast in the preheated oven at 250 degrees F. for 1 hour, stirring every 15 minutes.
 (Bake the full time, or the cinnamon-sugar coating won’t be as dry and crisp as you need.)

 - Cool Completely.
 Remove the almonds from the oven and cool completely on the baking sheet before storing.